shierve/NEM-voting-specifications/README.md

 2. description:

-This message contains only the description of the poll, which we want to be as long as possible:
+This message contains only the description of the poll, which we want to be able to be as long as possible:

 `description:this is the description`